 Campus Open House

 As the headquarters for leading aviation companies, including United Airlines, Chicago has established itself as a prominent destination for aviation.
-This is an amazing city for your career to thrive—and we’re ready to welcome you to AIM Chicago.
+This is an amazing city for your career to thrive鈥攁nd we鈥檙e ready to welcome you to AIM Chicago.

-By combining a warm, encouraging atmosphere with essential resources and top-tier instructors, we’ve developed some of the country’s best aviation maintenance technician programs.
+By combining a warm, encouraging atmosphere with essential resources and skilled instructors, we鈥檝e developed quality aviation maintenance technician programs for our students.

 A Few Highlights

-When you join AIM Chicago, you’re becoming part of a community—one made up of peers, industry professionals, and alumni who share your ambition and dedication.
-We’re ready to welcome you to AIM Chicago.
+When you join AIM Chicago, you鈥檙e becoming part of a community鈥攐ne made up of peers, industry professionals, and alumni who share your ambition and dedication.
+We鈥檙e ready to welcome you to AIM Chicago.

 As the largest network of FAA-certified aircraft maintenance technician schools, our affiliations give you direct access to valuable resources and networking opportunities.

-The Chicago campus stands out for its state-of-the-art 32,000-square-foot hangar and specialized lab spaces designed for hands-on training in airframe, powerplant, and avionics systems.
-Located near major aviation hubs, our Chicago campus combines modern facilities with a strong emphasis on real-world applications, giving you the competitive edge you need to thrive in the aviation industry.
+The Chicago campus stands out for its 32,000-square-foot hangar and specialized lab spaces designed for hands-on training in airframe, powerplant, and avionics systems.
+Located near major aviation hubs, our Chicago campus combines purpose-built training spaces with a strong emphasis on real-world applications, giving you the competitive edge you need to thrive in the aviation industry.

-Yes, Chicago’s location provides unparalleled access to two major international airports and numerous aviation-related industries.
-The city is home to leading airlines, aircraft repair facilities, and logistics companies, all of which support and hire aviation students and graduates.
+Yes, Chicago鈥檚 location provides easy access to two major international airports and numerous aviation-related industries.
+The city is home to recognized airlines, aircraft repair facilities, and logistics companies, all of which support and hire aviation students and graduates.

 Yes, our Chicago campus provides flexible scheduling options, including evening and weekend classes, to accommodate students balancing work or other responsibilities.
 Speak with an advisor to explore the specific schedules available for your program of interest.